 How much does Ferrari car insurance cost in Australia?

-Ferrari car insurance in Australia typically costs $5,000 to $15,000 or more per year for comprehensive cover, depending on the model, your age, location, and driving history.
-Entry-level models like the Roma may start from around $7,000/yr, while flagship models like the SF90 can exceed $15,000/yr.
+Ferrari car insurance in Australia typically costs $5,000 to $15,000+ per year for comprehensive cover, depending on the model, your age, postcode, and driving history.
+Entry-level models like the Roma may start from around $7,500/yr, while flagship models like the SF90 can exceed $15,000/yr.
 These are among the highest insurance costs for any vehicle in Australia.

 Can I insure a Ferrari with a mainstream Australian insurer?

-Some mainstream Australian insurers do cover Ferraris, but many have maximum vehicle value limits that exclude exotic cars.
-Specialist insurers and insurance brokers are often better suited for high-value vehicles.
-Brokers like Rothbury can access underwriters experienced with exotic car cover.
+Some mainstream insurers like Allianz and Suncorp do cover Ferraris, but many have maximum vehicle value limits that exclude exotic cars.
+Specialist providers like Shannons or insurance brokers are often the best route for high-value Ferrari cover.

 Should I get agreed value or market value for my Ferrari?

-Agreed-value cover is worth considering for any Ferrari.
+Agreed-value cover is strongly worth considering for any Ferrari.
 It locks in the payout amount, so there are no disputes if the car is written off.
-Market-value policies may not reflect the true cost of replacing a Ferrari, particularly for limited-edition or appreciating models.
-The agreed value should be reviewed annually to reflect current market conditions.
+Market-value policies may not reflect the true cost of replacing a Ferrari in Australia, particularly for limited-edition or appreciating models.
+The agreed value should be reviewed annually.

 Do I need to garage my Ferrari to get insurance?

-Membership in the Ferrari Club Australia may provide access to specialist insurance brokers and group schemes.
+Membership in the Ferrari Club of Australia may provide access to specialist insurance brokers and group schemes.
 Some insurers view club membership favourably, as it can indicate a responsible and knowledgeable owner.
-It is worth enquiring about any available discounts.

 Are Ferrari parts expensive in Australia?

 Yes, Ferrari parts are among the most expensive of any car brand.
-All repairs should be carried out by authorised Ferrari technicians using genuine parts.
-This is a key reason insurance premiums are so high - even minor repairs can cost tens of thousands of dollars.
-Comprehensive cover is particularly important given these costs.
+All repairs must be carried out by authorised Ferrari Australasia technicians using genuine parts.
+Even minor cosmetic repairs can cost tens of thousands of dollars, which is a key reason comprehensive insurance premiums are so high.

-Insuring a Ferrari as a young driver (under 25) is very difficult and extremely expensive.
+Insuring a Ferrari as a young driver (under 25) in Australia is very difficult and extremely expensive.
 Many specialist insurers have minimum age requirements of 25 or 30 for exotic vehicle cover.
-If cover is available, premiums for young drivers may be significantly higher than the standard rates.
+If cover is available, premiums for young drivers will be significantly higher than standard rates.

 What about track day cover for my Ferrari?

-Standard car insurance policies do not cover track use.
-If you plan to take your Ferrari on track days, you will need a separate track day insurance policy.
-Some specialist insurers offer this as an add-on.
-Without it, any damage sustained on a racetrack will not be covered by your regular policy.
+Standard car insurance policies do not cover track use in Australia.
+If you plan to take your Ferrari on track days at circuits like Phillip Island or Sydney Motorsport Park, you will need separate track day insurance.
+Some specialist insurers offer this as an add-on to your regular policy.

 Compare Ferrari Insurance Estimates Now